DeterminateSystems/bootspec-secureboot/rfc.md

 outcome?
 -->

-general why:
-- not ideal that grub script is perl, systemd-boot script is python, and extlinux script is bash and all use varying granularities of info about the system
-  - by unifying the information they consume, easier to unify the scripts themselves; rewrite into a language that makes it easier to test
-  - maybe this belongs in the future work section
--

-what use cases:
-- make it possible for people to make their own bootloader generator from a single source of truth about the generation
-  - an example being somebody implementing a bootloader that supports secure boot
-  - users have varying needs; say, they want to send the stuff to be signed to an external server, that doesn't necessarily need to be bound to the nixpkgs repo -- just take the information that all other tools have access to and do your own magic (and maybe publish on github somewhere for others to look at / experiment with / use)
--

-what is the expected outcome:
+In Nixpkgs / NixOS, there exist various bootloader tools (such as those used for managing systemd-boot and grub), each utilizing varying amounts of information about the generation.
+As it is now, bootloader tools spelunk the filesystem in order to infer necessary information, such as the kernel version or where the initrd is located.
+By creating a baseline document that contains this information in a machine-parsable format, these tools can instead rely on the generation's description of itself.

+This document would also make it possible and easy for users to create their own bootloader, customized to their unique needs.
+Instead of needing to copy the current implementation for, say, systemd-boot, and then make further changes from there (inheriting all the complexity), they could start from scratch (and even in another language!).
+For example, if a user wanted to implement Secure Boot support in their bootloader: they may want to send the files necessary for boot (e.g. the kernel, initrd, and init itself) to an external server for signing.
+With the current infrastructure, this would be difficult -- the user would need to patch the current `systemd-boot-builder.py` script.

+The goal of this RFC can be summed up into X points:

-- a JSON document that provides useful information for creating a bootloader script or for consumption in already-created bootloader scripts
+1. To limit filesystem magic in our bootloader tools by creating a JSON document that provides necessary information for bootloader tools
-- unified featureset / input information between bootloader scripts
-  - e.g. grub supports stuff like a background image, custom fonts, etc from an external file, while systemd-boot doesn't -
+1. To require a further RFC in order to change the contents
+1. (meh:) unified input information via that same document? (e.g. every bootloader gets the same information -- additional info they want is up to them)
+1. more?

 # Detailed design